Bioconductor/download_stats/README.md

 Scripts used for generating the package download stats displayed at https://bioconductor.org/packages/stats/

-These scripts are currently installed and running on nebbiolo2.
+These scripts are currently installed and running on biocstats (Linux VM on Jetstream2).

 ===============================================================================